 - Do you want to devote a substantial amount of space for recreation and lunch?

-Advantages of open concept floor plans
+Advantages of open office layouts

 - Increased creativity and outside-the-box thinking